japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 CAUTION: Only free cores are considered in making offers.
 Memory is not!
 Why?!

-It then requests xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[`TaskSchedulerImpl` to process the resource offers] to create a collection of link:spark-scheduler-TaskDescription.adoc[TaskDescription] collections that it in turn uses to xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#launchTasks[launch tasks].
+It then requests scheduler:TaskSchedulerImpl.md#resourceOffers[`TaskSchedulerImpl` to process the resource offers] to create a collection of spark-scheduler-TaskDescription.md[TaskDescription] collections that it in turn uses to scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#launchTasks[launch tasks].

 == [[creating-instance]] Creating CoarseGrainedSchedulerBackend Instance

 `CoarseGrainedSchedulerBackend` takes the following when created:

-. [[scheduler]] xref:scheduler:TaskSchedulerImpl.adoc[TaskSchedulerImpl]
+. [[scheduler]] scheduler:TaskSchedulerImpl.md[TaskSchedulerImpl]
-. [[rpcEnv]] xref:rpc:index.adoc[RpcEnv]
+. [[rpcEnv]] rpc:index.md[RpcEnv]

 `CoarseGrainedSchedulerBackend` initializes the <<internal-registries, internal registries and counters>>.